convertigo/c8oprj-lib-user-manager-ui-ngx/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/ngx/components/images/uistackvariable_16x16.png?raw=true "  alt="UIStackVariable" >&nbsp;authorizedPagesOnlyWithAuthentication
 </td>
 <td>
 Type: Array of String | Specifies the list of pages that are only accessible to authenticated users.
 These pages should not be available to users who are not logged in (e.g., dashboard or profile pages).
+You can pass page names such as dashBoardPage, or segment values such as /path-to-dashborad-page?myParams=1
 </td>
 </tr>
 <tr>